mdelsole/NEXUS/README.md

 **Nexus**: A specialized area of the cell membrane involved in intercellular communication and adhesion; a synapse.

-This is a biologically-inspired approach to creating a neural network.
+This is a WIP biologically-inspired approach to creating a neural network.

 ## Architecture: Algorithms and Mechanics
 Singular neuron level: